Union of Republican Forces

 The Union of Republican Forces (Union des Forces Républicaines, UFR) is a liberal political party in Guinea.
+It shouldn't be confused with the social liberal Union of Democratic Forces of Guinea, which has a similar name.

 Founded in 1992, the party has been led since 1999 by the former Prime Minister of Guinea Sidya Touré.
 The party supported the 2007 general strike.

 Touré finished in third place in both the 2010 and 2015 presidential elections, with vote shares of 15.6% and 6.0%, respectively.